logo

 f.
 Measuring progress and making adjustments through adaptive management.

-H2Ozarks’ role during this project will be to identify stakeholders and communicate project outcomes.
+H2Ozarks’ role in developing the Table Rock Lake Watershed Management Plan will be to identify stakeholders and communicate project outcomes.
 H2Ozarks will facilitate stakeholder meetings in which OEWRI will present information on the watershed planning process and status of the management plan development.
 During these engagements, stakeholders will contribute to the development of the watershed-based management plan, and an emphasis will be placed on the need for cooperative implementation of beneficial practices, and the socioeconomic benefits that can accrue to all stakeholders from protecting and restoring waterbodies in the watershed.

 The H2Ozarks’ Basin Bulletin will periodically report to the public on meeting outcomes and plan development.
 Make sure to subscribe to stay informed!